 Supports the welfare and social life of the Somali and the other BME communities in Liverpool and it is the first point of support for new refugees arriving in the city.

 Helpline for people with dyslexia in Liverpool.
 The helpline is a call back only service so you have to leave a phone number you can be contacted on and one of volunteers will call you back.
-The British Dyslexia Association also has a helpline.

 Working in partnership with other museums with a focus on freedom and enslavement, the museum provides opportunities for greater awareness and understanding of the legacy of slavery today.